^

 • immune.

-To factors predisposing to the development of peptic ulcer in children are the following:
+The following factors predispose to the development of peptic ulcer disease in children:

-1. infection with Helicobacter pylori.
-In children with peptic ulcer Helicobacter pylori in the mucosa of the antrum of the stomach in 99% and in the mucosa of the duodenum in 96% of cases;
+1. Helicobacter pylori infection.
+In children with peptic ulcer disease, Helicobacter pylori is present in the mucous membrane of the antrum of the stomach in 99% of cases and in the mucous membrane of the duodenum in 96% of cases;

-2. early transfer to artificial feeding, in which an increase in G (gastrin-producing) and H (histamine-producing) cells of the mucous membrane of the antrum of the stomach is induced;
+2. early transfer to artificial feeding, which induces an increase in G (gastrin-producing) and H (histamine-producing) cells of the mucous membrane of the antral part of the stomach;

 3. alimentary errors;

-4. long-term use of certain medicines (salicylates, glucocorticoids, cytostatics, etc.);
+4. long-term use of certain medications (salicylates, glucocorticoids, cytostatics, etc.);

-5. peculiarities of the family way of life - organization of life and upbringing of children, family features of nutrition, family relationships;
+5. features of family life - organization of everyday life and upbringing of children, family features of nutrition, relationships in the family;

 7. foci of chronic infection;